Opser vs. Claude Cowork

 Shared business contextOne source of truth across the team

-OpserStrongShared business database every agent reads from
+OpserStrongShared database every agent reads from

-Claude CoworkPartialPlan-before-execute prompts; per-user scoping
+Claude CoworkPartialPlan-before-execute prompts; per-user scope

-OpserStrongPer-action approvals, permissions, audit trail
+OpserStrongPer-action approvals, permissions, and audit trail

 Best-fit guidance